-The Social Justice committee meets after the Sunday service on the first Sunday of each month.
+The Social Justice committee in normal times meets at noon after the Sunday service on the first Sunday of each month.
 Occasionally when a special event is held at that time, the meeting is held the following Sunday.
 All meetings are open to MUUF members and guests.
 Notifications of meetings, agendas, and minutes may be emailed upon request.
-Through regular participation in the meetings or in activities of the Committee or by request, any member or friend of MUUF may become a member of the committee.
-For information, contact Bernita Franzel, Chair of Social Justice Committee.
+Through regular participation in the meetings, in activities of the Committee or by request, any member or friend of MUUF may become a member of the committee.

 a.
 Once a month we address the injustices in our local community by inviting leaders of local charities to tell us about their work.
 These speakers discuss their program, services and needs on Sunday either by presenting the main address or presenting a thumbnail description of their program.
 On these Sundays a special collection is taken for that local charity.